esqLABS/esqlabsR/tests/testthat/_snaps/sensitivity-time-profiles.md

-# sensitivityTimeProfiles plots correctly apply y-unit conversion for multiple paths with single unit
+# sensitivityTimeProfiles applies y-unit conversion with a single unit for multiple paths

     Code
       extractAxisRange(p1)